WoyramA/MechaCar_Statistical_Analysis/README.md

 p>0.05
 Hence we fail to reject the Ho2
-There is a statistical difference between the observed sample mean performance of Manufacturing Lot 2 and the presumed population mean (other competitors).
+There is no statistical difference between the observed sample mean performance of Manufacturing Lot 2 and the presumed population mean (other competitors).
-All the suspension coils from Manufacturing Lot 2 have the mean PSI to be statistically different from the population mean PSI.
+All the suspension coils from Manufacturing Lot 2 have the mean PSI not statistically different from the population mean PSI.

 #### To determine if the PSI for each manufacturing Lot 3 is statistically different from the population mean of 1,500 pounds per square inch.